TV4/graphql-advanced-query-complexity/README.md

 - If you create your schema with code, you want to use the directives (`objectDirective` and `fieldDirective`) created and exported in your plugins file, as is.
 - If you create your schema with SDL (typically `.gql` files or the `gql` tag in Javascript/Typescript), you must first convert it to SDL

 This example shows the SDL way.
-In your schema index file, add the two directives
+In your schema index file, add the directives

 ```ts
 import { objectDirective, fieldDirective, singleCallDirective } from './your/plugin/file.ts';